yahoo/Oak/README.md

  	- `void remove(K key)`
  	- `boolean computeIfPresent(K key, Consumer<OakWBuffer> computer)`
  	- `void putIfAbsentComputeIfPresent(K key, V value, Consumer<OakWBuffer> computer)`
-3. In contrast to the ConcurrentNavigableMap API, `void put(K key, V value)` does not return the value previously associated with the key, if key existed.
+3. In contrast to the ConcurrentNavigableMap API, the zero-copy method `void put(K key, V value)` does not return the value previously associated with the key, if key existed.
 Likewise, `void remove(K key)` does not return a boolean indicating whether key was actually deleted, if key existed.
 4. `boolean computeIfPresent(K key, Consumer<OakWBuffer> computer)` gets the user-defined computer function.
 The computer is invoked in case the key exists.
 The computer is provided with a mutable OakWBuffer, representing the serialized value associated with the key.
 The computer's effect is atomic, meaning that either all updates are seen by concurrent readers, or none are.
 The compute functionality offers the OakMap user an efficient zero-copy update-in-place, which allows OakMap users to focus on business logic without dealing with the hard problems that data layout and concurrency control present.